hadley/adv-r/Functional-programming.md

 "An object is data with functions.
 A closure is a function with data."
 --- [John D Cook](http://twitter.com/JohnDCook/status/29670670701)

-One important use of anonymous functions is to create small functions that it's not worth naming.
-The other important of use of anonymous functions is to create a closure, a function written by another function.
-Closures are so called because they __enclose__ the environment of the parent function, and can access all variables and parameters in that function.
+One use of anonymous functions is to create small functions that it's not worth naming; the other main use of anonymous functions is to create closures, functions written by functions.
+Closures are so called because they __enclose__ the environment of the parent function, and can access all variables in the parent.
 This is useful because it allows us to have two levels of parameters.
 One level of parameters (the parent) controls how the function works; the other level (the child) does the work.
 The following example shows how we can use this idea to generate a family of power functions.
 The parent function (`power()`) creates child functions (`square()` and `cube()`) that do the work.

 ```R
 power <- function(exponent) {